josh-mchugh/rediscovering-javascript/chapter-2/README.md

 ## const-reach.js
 This file demonstrates how `const` protects primitives and the references.
 It also demonstrates how it does not protect the internals of the refernced object.

+## change-string.js
+This file demonstrates how JavaScript will allow us to write code to modify the string array of a const but ignore the change and preserve the original string value.